TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

   <li>
     <details>
       <summary>
-        Contact Form for PoC Requests on Trial Expiration
+        Contact form for POC requests on trial expiration
       </summary>
       A HubSpot contact form has been added in both Tyk Cloud and Dashboard to facilitate contacting Tyk for a Proof of Concept (PoC) when a trial expires.
 This new form makes it easier to connect with our team and explore further options once
       the trial period ends.